jinweijie/sublime-text-2-csharp-build/README.md

 1. Create a project in Sublime Text 2.
 2. Copy files under `sample_app` folder to the project folder.
 3. Hit `Ctrl + B` to see the result.

+# Customization

+The default reference search path is `Lib` and the default output path is `Output`.
+You can modify the `CSharpBuild.sublime-build` file to change them.